 North Florida Land Trust, founded in 1999, is a private, non-profit organization focused on protecting lands of ecological, agricultural and historic significance.
-We preserve land throughout Northeast Florida; focusing on Baker, Bradford, Clay, Columbia, Duval, Flagler, Nassau, Putnam, St. Johns, Union and Volusia Counties, and work on an as-needed basis elsewhere in Florida.
+We preserve land throughout North Florida; focusing on Baker, Bradford, Clay, Columbia, Duval, Flagler, Nassau, Putnam, St. Johns, Union and Volusia Counties, and work on an as-needed basis elsewhere in Florida.
 Throughout the years, we have protected thousands of acres of environmentally significant land.

 We are a 501(c)(3) nonprofit organization funded largely by private and corporate contributions.
 Contributions from our donors are tax deductible.

 “I am extremely proud of the fact that so many new properties have been protected, now up to 18,000 acres, and the organization has prospered with professional staff.
 The NFLT is a legacy which gives me great pleasure and satisfaction.” -Bill McQuilkin, April 2017